paolo7/ODRL-Engine/documentation/evaluator_feature_support.md

 * Compact ODRL policy format (rule components defined at the policy level)
 * Constraints and refinements over IDs, strings and dates
 * Full support for the special semantics of the `count` Left Operand
+* Support for ODRL `conflict` strategy within the Access Control mode
+* Support for configurable semantics in the Access control mode, including different semantics for duties, and permission-by-default / prohibition-by-default / unspecified-by-default semantics
 * Nested Logic Constraints of arbitrary complexity

 Summary of what the OVAL Evaluator does not support yet: